RayOkaah/woocommerce/README.md

  This is useful if only you changed your default Wordpress Woocommerce path, otherwise default applies.

-  The goal of Woo Commerce SDK is to make building amazing Ecommerce apps with flutter and Woo Commerce as easy as can be, hope you it improves your workflow.
+  The goal of Woo Commerce SDK is to make building amazing Ecommerce apps with flutter and Woo Commerce as easy as can be, hope it improves your workflow.

 ## Features.